rockettdev/careermode-tracker/README.md

 # FIFA Career Mode Tracker Webapp

-A Web Application designed to provide FIFA/EAFC 24's hardcore career players with a solution to EA's lack of stat tracking for the Career Gamemode
+A Full-Stack Web Application designed to provide FIFA/EAFC 24's hardcore career players with a solution to EA's lack of stat tracking for the Career Gamemode

 ## Tech Stack